-Upon 6 election of one of the two options below, estimates of your monthly benefit will be provided.
-LIFE ANNUITY: Equal monthly payments beginning at your retirement and continuing for your lifetime.
-LIFE ANNUITY with Payments for a Certain Period of Time: 60 payments guaranteed 120 payments guaranteed 180 payments guaranteed
+Upon election of one of the two options below, estimates of your monthly benefit will be provided.

+- LIFE ANNUITY: Equal monthly payments beginning at your retirement and continuing for your lifetime. - LIFE ANNUITY with Payments for a Certain Period of Time: - 60 payments guaranteed - 120 payments guaranteed